 The women were used to being on their own, and as long as the family’s financial needs were met, they didn’t mind.
 They had a life without their husbands that seemed as satisfying as their lives with them, forming strong relationships with their extended family of aunts, nieces, cousins, in-laws and friends.
 From the beginning, the children were taught that family was everything, and that has survived through the generations.
 Elizabeth and Baltic divorced, but he remained in his children’s lives until his death in 1918.

-Elizabeth’s daughter, my Great-Grandma Rosie, was accustomed to the gypsy life, staying here and there, moving back and forth from Manila Village to the plantation.
+Elizabeth’s daughter, my Great-Grandma Rosie, was accustomed to the itinerant life, staying here and there, moving back and forth from Manila Village to the plantation to the city.
 Her parents thought that a man named Benito Martinez would be a good husband for her.
-Benito, born Benito Yabut in Iloilo, Philippines, began as a mariner on Spanish ships.
-During a trip to America, he learned that war between Spain and The United States was inevitable, so he jumped ship, taking on his mother’s surname, Martinez.
+Benito, born Benito Martinez Yabut in Iloilo, Philippines, began as a mariner on Spanish ships.
+During a trip to America, he learned that war between Spain and The United States was inevitable, so he jumped ship, dropping his mother’s surname of Yabut, keeping his father’s surname of Martinez.
 Like many Filipinos, he headed for the fishing villages to work.
 When he met Grandma Rosie, he was making a decent living with his own boat and was ready to settle down.
 According to my Grandma Lillian, their eldest daughter, they lived “from pillar to post” in rented homes.
 Benito would divide his time between the shrimp industry at Manila Village and the sugar cane plantation at Myrtle Grove, where he’d take the whole family during harvest time to earn money.

 In an attempt to provide a more settled life for his family, Benito decided to try his hand as a tailor in New Orleans, but I think it’s difficult for a man to leave the water once it’s in his blood.
 Aside from that, he and my Grandma Rosie didn’t always see eye to eye.
 She was a sociable sort, having grown up in a small Filipino fishing community, and she loved the city.
 She would dress herself and her children in their best for Sunday Mass, and afterwards, a walk to the river.
 She told me how much they loved to sit on the levee and watch the boats, talk to people, and enjoy the sunshine.
+There was a voodoo priestess she traded herbs and remedies with at the French Market.
+They would often get home late from church after their social activities.
 But Benito was very jealous, and one day, when she and the children came home from their Sunday outing, hot and sweaty from the walk, he accused her of being with a man.
 She laughed at the accusation, he thinking that a woman with four little children in tow could possibly find time for a rendezvous with a lover.
 There was a basin of dirty dishwater sitting in the kitchen, which Benito threw all over her beautiful Sunday dress.